tjtryon/Harvard_Masters_Courses/README.md

 ## 📚 Overview

 Welcome to my academic journey repository!
-This contains all the coursework, projects, and programming assignments from my Master of Computer Science program at Harvard University.
+This contains all the coursework, projects, programming assignments and documentation created for my Master's of Computer Science program at Harvard University.
 Each folder represents a different course with its corresponding projects, problem sets, and learning materials.

 ## 🚨 **IMPORTANT ACADEMIC INTEGRITY NOTICE**